anegg0/gr0wing-hugo/content/posts/2012-12-09-how-to-resuscitate-your-drive.md

 When pleasure is gone.

-If you don&#8217;t experience any excitement doing what you&#8217;re doing, it often means you lost inspiration and gradually replaced it with &#8220;dirty fuels&#8221; like willpower, competition, pride and fear.
+If you don&#8217;t experience any excitement doing what you&#8217;re doing, it often means you lost inspiration and gradually replaced it with "dirty fuels" like willpower, competition, pride and fear.
 Of course trying to be the best is motivating, fear of being a loser can also be a compelling reason to act.
 But these motives generate anxiety and neurosis, they also hurt most of your creativity.

 I always prefer doing things with pleasure, I&#8217;m convinced that&#8217;s the best way to accomplish things.